plone/training/events.rst

 If we set the behavior by hand or reinstall the addon we could now add new talks with new field for ``start`` and ``end``.

 But plone.app.event does not expect existing objects to get the behavior.
-We would get a traceback on inline-validation when we edit these objects.
+Since existing types have no values in teh fields ``start`` and ``end`` we would get a traceback on inline-validation when we edit these.
 To work around this we create an upgrade-step that sets some a initial date.

 Register the new upgrade step in ``upgrades.zcml``